Follow TV Tropes

 • The Crystal Braves were intended to be this as well - a group that wasn't beholden to one of the three allied nations, that could take more direct action in rooting out Garlean spies.
 However, they end up betraying the Scions and the other nations, along with corrupt elements within Ul'Dah.
 Ironically, their efforts to fully realize this trope limit their actual influence, as Limsa Lominsa and Gridania's respective leaders don't trust that the hero of the realm and their allies would truly become the danger they're presented as and work to remove the Braves and their allies from positions of power and trust, while also convincing them that they can't overtly go after the PC until they provide proof that they were actually responsible - allowing you to walk around the three nations as if nothing is going on.

 • The Heaven's Ward probably plays this straight more than any other group.
 The order is nominally part of the Temple Knights, but have extreme latitude in their actions.
-They report directly to the Archbishop, and as such though their actions are not utterly unquestionable, it takes a VERY rare breed to even consider challenging them.
-The only time their leader reins them in occurs early in the story, when one of their members has two allies of the PC arrested - and this is after the PC has trounced him in a duel and proven worthy to the Archbishop of being a pawn in his schemes.
+They report directly to the Archbishop, and as such though their actions are not utterly unquestionable, it takes a very rare breed to even consider challenging them.
+The only time their leader reins them in occurs early in the story, when one of their members has two allies of the PC arrested — and this is after the PC has trounced him in a duel and proven worthy to the Archbishop of being a pawn in his schemes.

 • On the positive side, there's the Rogue's Guild of Limsa Lominsa, a secret police of former pirates endorsed covertly by the Admiral who work to uphold the Code - an unwritten set of rules governing "legitimate" crime in Limsa and La Noscea, including the remnants of piracy.
 They don't protect criminals from the actual law enforcement overtly if they get caught, but do help facilitate any business that falls under the Code - as well as police those who break it.

-• Mass Effect: Council Spectres are operatives with a vague mandate to "preserve and protect peace and stability in the galaxy", who are only answerable to the Citadel Council.
+• Mass Effect: Council Spectres are operatives with a vague mandate to "Preserve and protect peace and stability in the galaxy", who are only answerable to the Citadel Council.
 Unlike other examples of this trope, they are not provided with any particular resources by their employers, but since they can do anything they like without legal repercussion, they're free to cut deals, steal, and even raise private armies to accomplish their missions.
-The ethics of this are discussed in Mass Effect when the Head of Citadel Security criticizes the Spectres' lack of accountability, and the main plot of the game involves Commander Shepard hunting down a rogue Spectre named Saren Arterius, who is plotting to the help initiate the Reaper Invasion and bring about the destruction of all civilization.
+The ethics of this are discussed in Mass Effect 1, when the Head of Citadel Security criticizes the Spectres' lack of accountability, and the main plot of the game involves Commander Shepard hunting down a rogue Spectre named Saren Arterius, who is plotting to help initiate the Reaper Invasion and bring about the destruction of all Galactic civilization.

 • In the X-COM series, you have permission to operate in more-or-less any country.
 So long as you do a good job of fighting off the alien forces, none of the funding nations will withdraw support.
 You can be given requests by these funding nations, but are not obligated to complete them.
 The penalty for failing (or simply not attempting) the requests is typically minimal.